coder4cbus/interviewnotes/domainknowledge.md

   - Insertion is constant

 ## When using git, what exactly do people mean when they talk about "the SHA-1"?

+  - I'm not sure of the answer to this, but I believe SHA-1 refers to the specific hashing function that generates unique commit references.

 ## How is that related to how git works?
 ## Practically speaking, how does git rebase function compared to git merge?
 ## Present a quick overview of TDD.